Bo-Yuan-Huang/Docker-Ubuntu-Dev/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/4f015e7197484cef87c6b2718440dd11)](https://app.codacy.com/app/Bo-Yuan-Huang/Docker-VM?utm_source=github.com&utm_medium=referral&utm_content=Bo-Yuan-Huang/Docker-VM&utm_campaign=Badge_Grade_Dashboard)

-# About
+## About

 This repo demonstrates the use of Docker to efficiently create, run, and deploy an Linux image for personal development.
 The personalization can be modified accordingly based on the application and environment requirements.

 ### Get the image of the customized Linux-Dev

-Create/build a clean docker image from ubuntu:latest with packages in ``setup.sh`` installed.
+Create/build a clean docker image from ubuntu:bionic with packages in ``setup.sh`` installed.
 ``` bash
 docker build -t ubuntu/dev .
 ```